forsam-education/hermes/README.md

 The templates are in the basic [Go HTML Template](https://golang.org/pkg/html/template/) and [Go TEXT Template](https://golang.org/pkg/text/template/) formats, and therefor you must use the `{{.myVar}}` notation, the var_name being the key of your data in the `template_context` json object.

+## Environment Variables

+You have to configure the SMTP server connection details and the S3 template bucket using environment variables.

+You can customise their names in the `config` structure, in `main.go`, specifically if you implement a new storage connector.

 ## Call process

 When deployed, this lambda has to subscribe to an SQS queue that will transport the messages containing the informations about the mails to send.